Stiripentol

 - Indication

-Indicated for use in conjunction with clobazam and valproate as adjunctive therapy of refractory generalized tonic-clonic seizures in patients with severe myoclonic epilepsy in infancy (SMEI, Dravet’s syndrome) whose seizures are not adequately controlled with clobazam and valproate.
+In Europe and Canada, stiripentol is indicated for use as adjunctive therapy with clobazam and valproate to refractory generalized tonic-clonic seizures in patients with Dravet syndrome in infancy whose seizures are not adequately controlled with clobazam and valproate alone.7,10

 - Mechanism of action

-Target Actions Organism AGABA(A) Receptor agonistpositive allosteric modulatorHumans AL-lactate dehydrogenase A chain inhibitorHumans AL-lactate dehydrogenase B chain inhibitorHumans - Absorption
+Target Actions Organism AGABA(A) Receptor agonistpositive allosteric modulatorHumans AGamma-aminobutyric acid receptor subunit gamma-3 modulatorHumans AL-lactate dehydrogenase A chain inhibitorHumans AL-lactate dehydrogenase B chain inhibitorHumans - Absorption

 - Volume of distribution

 The average volume of distribution is 1.03 L/kg but does not display a dose-dependent relationship.
-It is expected to be distributed into the extravascular space and with a high degree of tissue binding 2.
+Following administration, stiripentol enters the brain and accumulates in the cerebellum and medulla.2

 - Protein binding